create a poll and email it with this custom code

 You’ll notice that there appears to be an extra set of your buttons commented out by <!– if mso>.
 If mso is If Microsoft Outlook.
 The Non-Outlook buttons don’t get displayed by Non-Outlook mail clients and the outlook button code is hidden to Non-Outlook email clients.
 Make sure to pay special attention to including your merge fields for both the Outlook and Non-Outlook browsers.

-Step 4: Set up your connector
+Step 4: set up your connector

 Lastly, use your connector to map your answer to the appropriate Salesforce Contact field matching to the Contact ID.
 Here is a sample that matches to a Volunteers for SalesForce Volunteer Hour and updates a Volunteer Rating field.

-Step 5: Send out your poll and test it
+Step 5: send out your poll and test it

 Trigger SalesForce to send email the Template with buttons you built in step 3.
 When you click your buttons, you should be redirected to your form where you only see your display message.
 This should only display a moment before you see your from response -indicating your form was submitted (automatically).
 Check the corresponding record in SalesForce to confirm the mapping and connector are setup correctly.